lanl/ELEMENTS/README.md

 add_executable(my_app main.cpp)
 target_link_libraries(my_app PRIVATE ELEMENTS)
 ```
+`FetchContent` updates submodules recursively by default, so MATAR and its bundled Kokkos are
+fetched and built automatically — nothing extra is needed.

-`ELEMENTS` is an INTERFACE target that propagates its include directories and required dependencies (Kokkos, MATAR, MPI, Scotch).
-Set the options before `FetchContent_MakeAvailable` to control which backends build.
+`ELEMENTS` is an INTERFACE target that propagates its include directories and required dependencies
+(Kokkos and MATAR via `matar::matar`, MPI, and PT-Scotch in the build tree).
+Set the options before
+`add_subdirectory` / `FetchContent_MakeAvailable` to control which backend builds.

+Note: PT-Scotch is fetched at configure time and is a build-tree-only dependency — it is not
+re-exported by ELEMENTS' own install/export rules (`ELEMENTS_INSTALL`), so a consumer of an
+*installed* ELEMENTS must provide PT-Scotch itself if it needs `decomp_utilities`.

 To learn more about ELEMENTS and how to get started using it, please see the [ELEMENTS documentation](https://lanl.github.io/ELEMENTS/).